fenago/katacoda-scenarios/learn-openshift/openshift-wordpress/steps/3/text.md

 Resolving deltas: 100% (119/119), done.
 ```

-We are going to apply the `wordpress-quickstart/templates/classic-standalone.json` WordPress template.
+We are going to apply the wordpress-quickstart `classic-standalone.json` WordPress template.